williamgilpin/cphy/README.md

 If you find any errors or typos, please open an issue or submit a correction as a pull request on [GitHub](https://github.com/williamgilpin/cphy/).

-Please let us know if you find these materials helpful, so that we can keep track of the course's impact, which could potentially help us extend this course in future years.
+Please let us know if you find these materials helpful, so that we can keep track of the course's impact, which could potentially help us expand this course's offering in future years.

 Course-related questions are best posted on GitHub as [Discussions](https://github.com/williamgilpin/cphy/discussions) or Issues on [the course repository](https://github.com/williamgilpin/cphy/); for other issues, I be reached via [email](mailto:wgilpin@[saxetu%20spelled%20backwards].edu)

+## Attributions

+Portions of the material in this course are adapted from other open-source classes, including: [Pankaj Mehta's Machine Learning for Physics Course](https://github.com/drckf/mlreview_notebooks), [Chris Rycroft's Numerical Recipe's Course](https://people.math.wisc.edu/~chr/am205/fall19/), [Volodymyr Kuleshov's Applied Machine Learning course](https://github.com/kuleshov/cornell-cs5785-2022-applied-ml), [Fei-Fei Li's Deep Learning for Computer Vision course](http://cs231n.stanford.edu/), and [Jim Crutchfield's Nonlinear Dynamics course](http://csc.ucdavis.edu/~chaos/courses/nlp/)

 ## Requirements